ccatterina/plasmusic-toolbar/CONTRIBUTING.md

   systemctl --user restart plasma-plasmashell.service
   ```

-  Plasmashell needs a restart to reflect the changes made, usually.
+  Plasmashell needs a restart to reflect the changes made.